MojoAuth/mojoauth-docs/content/integrations/wordpress/index.md

 ## Activation

-- To turn on the plugin, navigate to WordPress Admin Panel-\&gt;MojoAuth
+- To turn on the plugin, navigate to WordPress Admin Panel -> MojoAuth
 - On the Setting, input your API Key, And click on &quot;Get Public Certificate&quot; to get the Certificate Automatically.
 - Select language to localize your website according to your country or region.